dvrpc/ipd/docs/script_reference.md

 Some percentage fields are empty.
 This is okay: we will compute the percentages when they are not directly available from the ACS.

-Note that variable B02001_002 ("Estimate; Total: - White alone") is listed as the count for Racial Minority.
-This is a mathematical shortcut: otherwise, we would need to add several subfields to compute the same estimate.
-The desired count is B02001_001 (Universe) $-$ B02001_002 ("Estimate; Total: - White alone").
-The subtraction is computed after download in Section 5d.i., making a correct estimate and an incorrect MOE.
-The correct MOE for the count, as calculated in Section 4, will be appended later.

 | Indicator | Abbreviation | Universe | Count | Percentage |
 |:----------|:------------:|:--------:|:-----:|:----------:|